Kernix13/beginner-git-commands/ADVANCED_GIT.md

 > Continuous integration and continuous delivery (CI/CD) is a software development methodology that allows for rapid, frequent, and reliable code updates.
 It is a core component of DevOps, which is a set of practices that aims to foster collaboration and communication between development and operations teams

 You can practice this on your projects hosted on Netlify or VErcel for example.
 It's a simple as puhing to GitHub and Netlify or Vercel will notice the change and redeploy your project/app/website.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

+## Code reviews

+I currently do not know anything about this process other than making comments in code pushed via a pull request.
+I'll write more as I learn more about this...

+<div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>